 For example, mitochondria reproduce independently from our cells.
 Additionally, mitochondria form networks and ‘swap bodily fluids.’
 Our mitochondria march to the beat of a different drummer.

-Although they take their orders from the cell nucleus, each mitochondrion carries an entirely different genetic code.
+Although they take their orders from the nucleus, each mitochondrion carries an entirely different genetic code.

 Most people are aware that the DNA determines our physical characteristics, such as eye color, hair color, height and more.
 This DNA is found in the nucleus of our cells is called nuclear DNA and contains the blueprints for assembling proteins, the building blocks that make our cells and bodies work.